francoriottini/francoriottini.github.io/_pages/about.md

 From 2019 to 2022 I worked at the [Center for Studies of the Santa Fe’s Chamber of Commerce (BCSF)](https://www.bcsf.com.ar/ces/index.php), where I conducted macro and microeconomic analyses with a focus on the economic activity of the province.

-Since 2023 I have been working as a pre-doctoral assistant at the University of San Andrés and as a consultant for international organizations such as the Inter-American Development Bank and the World Bank.
-Since 2024 I have been teaching an introductory economics course at the University of San Andrés.
+Since 2023 I have been working as a pre-doctoral assistant at UdeSA and as a consultant for international organizations such as the Inter-American Development Bank and the World Bank.
+Since 2024 I have been teaching an introductory economics.
 You can check it out [here](https://github.com/francoriottini/EcoIUdeSA)!

 My research interests are in development economics, international economics and economic history.
 I'm also interested in the application of machine learning and large language models to economics.